K0V0/BandzoneAndroidUnofficial/README.md

 - [x] Rework band profile, find out how to put band info into list so it does not occupy space on screen and can be scrolled out
 - [ ] Make appearing band search results animated
 - [ ] Pre Kristovu nohu if no bands found according to user request TELL HIM about it, no blank screen
-- [ ] Resolve recyclerView artifacts - sometimes wiew with hidden buttons appearing for a wile can be seen (recycled view)
+- [x] ~~Resolve recyclerView artifacts - sometimes wiew with hidden buttons appearing for a wile can be seen (recycled view)~~ they dissappeared, but I did nothing
 - [ ] Put some small player widget on the bottom when in bands index/other band profile to give a user possibility to switch/stop currently playing track and give him clue what is he listening to
-- [ ] Few bands unable to load, inpect this cases
+- [x] Few bands unable to load, inpect this cases - [RESOLVED] - bands with at least one song that is less than miute long - bug in a Ruby on Rails scraper, not app itself
+- [ ] Get rid of some HANDROid ugly stock icons